 Ayu drove us up to the area of the rock churches where we met our guide, Zerdu.
 We started walking towards the churches.
 This is the day before the Ethiopian Christmas.
 There were pilgrims everywhere.
 Leigh asked if there was a place where she could just rest in the shade and wait for us.
 Zerdu found 2 men to stay with her and told her to wait under a tree in the shade.

-They were sitting all over the ground.
+The pilgrims were sitting all over the ground.

 They were mostly dressed in white.
 I love taking photos of their faces.

 We had to wait for Zerdu to buy our tickets so that we could enter the churches.

 Many pilgrims were standing on the walls.

 We knew we would have to get into lines and pass through narrow passages with the pilgrims who were waiting to get into one of the churches.

 Everybody was so jammed together and we had to follow them..
 I knew that this was going to be quite a day.

 It was hard for Jane, Sue, and I to stay together with Zerdu.
 There were many stairs to go down and there were shoes left all over the stairs.
 You can’t enter a church wearing shoes.

 I asked Zerdu how all of these people ever found their own shoes again and he told me that when they leave the church, they just take any pair that fits their feet.
 We had to take off our shoes as we entered each church.
 Zerdu took a man with us who watched our shoes and our poles when we entered a church or didn’t want to carry the poles with us.